terraform-ibm-modules/terraform-ibm-cis/modules/dns/README.md

         # (13 unchanged attributes hidden)
         }

 If you add a CAA record, a `flags` parameter is returned in the data object.
-The work is being tracked on this issue [here](IBM-Cloud/terraform-provider-ibm#4792).
+The work is being tracked in `IBM-Cloud/terraform-provider-ibm` [issue 4792] (https://github.com/IBM-Cloud/terraform-provider-ibm/issues/4792).

 The returned `flags` parameter means that when you run a `terraform plan` command after a successful `terraform apply`, the output shows that the DNS record requires an update, as shown in the following example.
 You can ignore that message.
 Your infrastructure will not be affected.